cedricp/ddt4all/README.md

 - **Vlinker FS**: Extensively tested, recommended for best compatibility
 - **VGate iCar Pro**: High-performance adapter with excellent speed capabilities
 - **ELM327 Original**: Well-tested with PIC18F25K80 chip
+- **ELS27 V5**: Enhanced compatibility, works with PyRen and Renolink drivers

 > **Note**: If you have successfully tested other devices with DDT4All, please let us know so we can update this list!